gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 ```

 Execute it by entering **Shift** + **Enter**.

+> **What you should see:** The cell executes without error and a `SparkSession` object reference is printed below it.
+Some INFO log lines may appear.
+The `spark` and `sc` variables are now available for use in subsequent cells.

 If you check the code you can see that we connect to the Spark Master and get a session on the "spark cluster", available through the `spark` variable.
 The Spark Context is available as variable `sc`.